What Is Stage 1 Mesothelioma?

 As the earliest stage, stage 1 mesothelioma has the most treatment options.
 Catching the disease in its earliest stage allows doctors to provide treatments which can greatly extend your lifespan.

-Stage 1 Mesothelioma Survival Rate
+Stage 1 Mesothelioma Survival Rates

 As with life expectancy, patients diagnosed with stage 1 mesothelioma can expect comparatively high survival rates.